 The final episodes (of the first season) bring back the following songs: Synchrogazer (as an ending theme specifically) and Gyakkou no Flügel (the insert song from the first ep, now the series ending theme).

-Done again in the final episode of the second season with: Vitalization (as an ending theme for 12) and again a full chorus Gyakkou no Flügel.
+Done again in the final episode of the second season with: Vitalization (as an ending theme for 12) and Niji Iro no Flügel as the series' ending.

 Body Horror: Noises' mere touch turns people into ashes quickly, but not quick enough for the victims not to feel it.